 These young women have discovered important truths without my lecturing them.
 They intuitively understand the belonging principle.
 They know that when youth feel included and accepted there will likely be less bullying, less judgment, less cruelty.
 They understand that spreading kindness can move from a ripple to a wave and make all the difference among their peers.
 Maybe they developed more compassion as a result of attending an elementary school that had a great Olweus Bullying Prevention Program.
 Maybe they learned it from their family, or their faith community.
 But however they learned it – I am so grateful that they are using their convictions to make a difference.
 I should also note that this middle school has also implemented a character education program and is looking to incorporate restorative practices into their school culture.
 But how exciting to see young people take the lead in a strategy designed to directly impact their peers!

-The approach of these young women fits beautifully with this year’s theme for the International Bullying Prevention Conference in Denver, “Reaching New Heights in Bullying Prevention through Empathy and Kindness.
+The approach of these young women fits beautifully with this year’s theme for the International Bullying Prevention Conference, “Reaching New Heights in Bullying Prevention through Empathy and Kindness.
 They provide an extremely strong and diverse set of workshop presentations and lengthier pre-conference trainings, and include student-led presentations.
 One such student-led presentation that I am particularly excited about is that of Trisha Prabhu.
 She is the 15 year old inventor of ReThink, a software program that recognizes common phrases used to cyberbully and responds with a popup that asks the writer, “Are you sure you want to do that?”
 Just this prompt alone appears to cause enough self-reflection that the writer decides not to post the message 93% of the time.
 Like the students who formed the club, Trisha also felt compelled to do something when reading about a student who died by suicide after experiencing a number of challenges including cyberbullying.
 Trisha’s empathy, compassion, and passion for coding came together as she worked in her own way towards contributing toward a solution.
 And that’s what we need from everyone.